Carl Benjamin

 Carl Charles Benjamin (born 2 September 1979), also known by his online pseudonym Sargon of Akkad, is a British right-wing YouTuber and political commentator.
 A former member of the Eurosceptic UK Independence Party (UKIP), he was one of its unsuccessful candidates for the South West England constituency at the 2019 European Parliament election.

 During the Gamergate harassment campaign, Benjamin promoted the conspiracy theory that feminists were infiltrating video game research groups to influence game development.
 Since Gamergate, he has focused on promoting Brexit and criticising feminism, Islam, identity politics, and what he views as political correctness in the media and other institutions.
 Benjamin has been described as politically right-wing and far-right by multiple outlets.
-He denies this description of his politics, instead calling himself a classical liberal and a sceptic.
+Whereas he previously denied these descriptions and identified as a classical liberal, he now rejects liberalism, and espouses right-wing populist and Trumpian views.

+Early life

+Carl Charles Benjamin was born on 2 September 1979, in Swindon, Wiltshire.
+Benjamin's paternal grandfather, a Black man from Saint Helena, moved to England in the 1960s, wherein he met and later married his white English wife.
+Benjamin had spoken of how his mixed-race father had suffered racial difficulties during the 1970s growing up in England.